Finland’s Tobacco Act came into force on 15 August 2016.

 The previous Tobacco Act was from 1976.
 The Act had been amended dozens of time, and as a result had become incoherent.
 The reform was also connected with the EU Tobacco Products Directive, which had to be put into effect in member states.
 In addition, some of the changes present in the Act relate to the specific considerations of Finnish authorities and Finland’s own legislative needs.

 The pictures are intended to warn about the real impact of smoking on a person’s health.
 Pictures are more noticeable, and they affect people more powerfully than the text warnings that are currently displayed on cigarette packets.
-Old packs that have only text warnings can still be sold, however, until 20 May 2017.
+Old packs that have only text warnings.

 The ban is based on the EU Tobacco Products Directive.
 According to research, flavourings such as menthol and chocolate increase experimenting with tobacco and the danger of becoming a regular smoker, especially among young people.
 The aim of removing flavourings is to reduce the appeal of smoking.